nikcleju/PandocIEEEconf/README.md

 # PandocIEEEconf
 Skeleton for generating IEEEconf paper with markdown and pandoc.

-Requirements:
+## Requirements
-pandic-crossref and pandoc-citeproc filters
+pandoc-crossref and pandoc-citeproc filters